 Amazon will more than likely attempt to turn the webcasts into a substantial additional revenue stream by cross-promoting its massive marketplace, leading fans to have food delivered during the game or perhaps to purchase exclusive NFL merchandise.

 Through that lens, profitability seems even more of a certainty.

 Meanwhile, with its technical capabilities, Amazon could potentially reach even further and develop a viewing experience that adds innovative and interactive features.

 If Amazon could add value in that regard, it could lead fans to prefer the online webcast vs. the TV network broadcast — and that could set in motion a movement that could quickly spread across the full NFL season, and even fundamentally change how fans have experienced sporting events from their homes for more than 60 years.

 Even prior to the inevitable launch of whatever Amazon does to maximize revenue from this engagement, it has made a considerable statement by simply entering the fray.

 Since 1982, the only media outlets to have held contracts with the NFL for English-language broadcast rights are ABC, CBS, Fox, NBC, ESPN (and, since 2014, each of their online streaming counterparts); TNT (1990-97); the league’s own NFL Network (2006-present); Twitter; and now Amazon.

-The outlets to have broadcasted live NFL games is very exclusive company, and Amazon can soon place itself confidently alongside those entertainment giants.
+The outlets to have broadcasted live NFL games is a very exclusive company, and Amazon’s deal with the NFL can soon place it confidently alongside those entertainment giants.